-- Place the weigh pads on a hard flat surface such as asphalt or concrete and in front of the tire to be weighed.
-This surface should be clear of snow, ice or loose debris such as gravel. - For single tire weighing the pads should be centered on the tire.
-For dual tire weighing the pads may be offset slightly.
-Care should always be taken to ensure that nothing comes in contact with the indicator face-plate of the master pad.
+- Place the weigh pad on a hard flat surface such as asphalt or concrete and in front of the tire to be weighed.
+This surface should be clear of snow, ice or loose debris such as gravel. - For single tire weighing the pad should be centered in front of the tire to be weighed.
+For dual tire weighing the pad may be offset slightly, but care should always be taken to ensure that nothing comes in contact with the indicator face.
 Expensive damage will occur if this happens. - For the greatest accuracy the vehicle should always be as level as possible.
-Please see pages 4 & 5 for more information.